rigetti/pyquil/docs/source/start.rst

     pip install --pre pyquil

-For those of you that already have pyQuil, you can upgrade by typing
+For those of you that already have pyQuil, you can upgrade with:

 ::